 - Make changes to the bar according to the level of optimization you need for your bandwidth.

-How To Control Throttling Without Opting For a VPN?
+How To Bypass ISP Throttling Without a VPN

 - In your taskbar type “Run”

 - A window will pop up, in that you need to type “GPEDIT.MSC”